-To configure Child SA parameters, select the Child SA in the VPN configuration tree on the Configuration Panel.
+To configure Child SA parameters, select the Child SA in the VPN configuration tree.
 The parameters can be configured in the right-hand tabs of the Configuration Panel.

 If any changes are made to a tunnel, it will appear in bold in the VPN configuration tree.
 You do not need to save a VPN configuration for it to be taken into account.
 The tunnel can be tested with the modified configuration immediately.